-Transfers Between Levels of the Fair Value Hierarchy
+Transfers Between Levels of the Fair Value HierarchyTransfers between levels of the fair value hierarchy are reported at the beginning of the reporting period in which they occur.

-Transfers between levels of the fair value hierarchy are reported at the beginning of the reporting period in which they occur.
+During 2016, transfers into level 2 from level 1 of cash instruments were \$9 million, reflecting transfers of public equity securities due to decreased market activity in these instruments.
+Transfers into level 1 from level 2 of cash instruments during 2016 were \$124 million, reflecting transfers of public equity securities due to increased market activity in these instruments.

-During 2015:
+Transfers into level 3 from level 2 during 2016 were \$331 million of assets and \$2 million of liabilities, primarily reflecting transfers of certain loans and securities backed by commercial real estate, corporate loans and debt securities, and other cash instruments, principally due to reduced price transparency as a result of a lack of market evidence, including fewer market transactions in these instruments.

-- Transfers into level 2 from level 1 of cash instruments were \$85 million, reflecting transfers of public equity securities primarily due to decreased market activity in these instruments. - Transfers into level 1 from level 2 of cash instruments were \$32 million, reflecting transfers of public equity securities due to increased market activity in these instruments. - Transfers into level 3 from level 2 were \$255 million, primarily reflecting transfers of certain loans and securities backed by residential real estate, corporate debt securities and loans and securities backed by commercial real estate, principally due to reduced price transparency as a result of a lack of market evidence, including fewer market transactions in these instruments. - Transfers out of level 3 to level 2 were \$588 million, primarily reflecting transfers of certain loans and securities backed by residential and commercial real estate, other debt obligations and corporate debt securities, principally due to increased price transparency as a result of market evidence, including market transactions in these instruments.
+Transfers out of level 3 to level 2 during 2016 were \$256 million, primarily reflecting transfers of certain corporate loans and debt securities, securities backed by residential real estate, loans and securities backed by commercial real estate, and equities and convertible debentures, principally due to increased price transparency as a result of market evidence, including market transactions in these instruments.